-Bezier curves are made using control points (and direction points) that define the shape of the curve.
+Bezier curves are made using Control points (Anchor points and Direction points) to define the shape of the curve.

-Cubic Bezier curves consist of multiple control points and direction points.
+Cubic Bezier curves consist of multiple control points, which can be either Anchor points or Direction points.

-Go to the [Tool] palette > [Figure] tool and choose the [Continuous curve] sub tool.
+Go to the [Tool] palette > [Figure] tool and choose the [Bezier curve] sub tool.

-Note: In the initial settings, the specification method of the sub tool [Continuous curve] is set to [By drag].
+Note: In the initial settings, the specification method of the sub tool [Bezier curve] is set to [By drag].

 However, if it is set to [By click], the tool will behave in the same way as the quadratic Bezier curve, and you will not be able to use it as in this lesson.